spine-tools/SpineOpt.jl/docs/src/getting_started/troubleshooting.md

 This troubleshooting section will grow over time when more issues arise.
 If your problem is not listed below, please create an [issue](https://github.com/spine-tools/SpineOpt.jl/issues).

+## ERROR: LoadError: ArgumentError: Package SpineOpt not found in current path.
+Have you properly configured SpineOpt in the Spine Toolbox settings?

+`File > Settings > Tools` under Julia there should be two paths: one for the Julia executable and one for the virtual environment where you have installed SpineOpt.

+The tools themselves also have these paths.
+If the field of the project folder is empty it will automatically use the default virtual environment from the general settings.
+Otherwise it will be using the specified environment.

 ## I cannot drag tools and databases from the ribbon to the design view
 Have you created a new project?
 File > New project